Mr. Blom can be reached at email@example.com.

 Ms. Cardini brings solid experience in accounting, finance, and treasury functions.
 Prior to joining NPF, Ms. Cardini was the CFO at Legal Services of Greater Miami Inc., a non-profit public interest law firm.
 She was instrumental in the development of a $15 million quasi-endowment fund for LSGMI.

 Over the past few years Ms. Cardini has served on the Florida Institute of CPAs Not-For-Profit Conference Committee, where she is currently the vice-chair.
 She also served on the board of Management Information Exchange, a non-profit organization that supports the national legal aid industry.
 Ms. Cardini is a frequent speaker at the state and national level where she presents on technology efficiencies, Excel for non-profits, dashboards, metrics, and financial planning.

 Ms. Cardini is a CPA licensed in the state of Florida, member of the Florida Institute of CPAs and American Institute of CPAs.
 Educated in Russia and the United States, she earned her Bachelor's degree in accounting and finance, magma cum laude and her Master's degree in accounting from Florida International University.

 Ms. Pearl can be reached at email@example.com.

-Ms. Pearl began her work in non-profit healthcare communications as the Communications Manager for Planned Parenthood League of Massachusetts, focusing on women's health issues.
-Prior to that, Ms. Pearl worked in the field of education for nearly a decade teaching literature at Boston College and the University of Puerto Rico; she also served as a high school administrator and as an English teacher in Boston, Massachusetts.
+Ms. Pearl began her career in non-profit healthcare communications for Planned Parenthood League of Massachusetts, where she partnered with local media to promote women’s health initiatives.
+Prior to that, she spent nearly a decade in education, teaching literature and writing at Boston College and the University of Puerto Rico.
+She also worked closely with high school students as an English teacher and administrator in Boston, Massachusetts.